DAAD Graduate School Scholarship Programme (GSSP)

 The scholarship includes:

-• scholarship payments of currently € 1,300 a month;
+• scholarship payments of currently € 1,400 per month;

 • a travel allowance;

-• payments towards health, accident and personal liability insurance cover;
+• payments towards health, accident, and personal liability insurance cover;

 • a research allowance of currently € 460 per year (for scholarship holders from countries listed in the DAC List of ODA recipients), or € 260 per year (for scholarship holders from other countries).